 (a) Defined terms used or incorporated by reference in this Second Amendment and not otherwise defined herein have the same meanings in this Amendment as given to them by the Master Netting Agreement.

-(b) The definition of “Enron Affiliates” is hereby amended to exclude New Power, TNPC Holdings, Inc. and New Power Holdings, Inc. from the definition.
-The definition of "New Power Affiliates" is hereby amended to exclude the Enron Parties, Enron Corp. and their respective subsidiaries from the definition.
+(b) The definition of “Enron Affiliates” is hereby amended to exclude NewPower, TNPC Holdings, Inc. and NewPower Holdings, Inc. from the definition.
+The definition of "NewPower Affiliates" is hereby amended to exclude the Enron Parties, Enron Corp. and their respective subsidiaries and controlled affiliates from the definition.

 (c) The following terms used in this Second Amendment are defined as follows:

+“Certificate Delivery Date” has the meaning set forth in Section 2(b).

-“Eligible Accounts” shall mean bona fide accounts receivable of New Power in which the Enron Parties hold perfected first priority security interests, which have been billed by New Power directly to its customers (and not through utilities), which are not subject to setoff or any liens, claims or encumbrances (except in favor of the Enron Parties) and which are less than sixty-one (61) days after invoice date.
+“Eligible Accounts” shall mean bona fide accounts receivable of NewPower in which the Enron Parties hold perfected first priority security interests, whether or not such accounts receivable have been billed by NewPower , which are not subject to any asserted claims of setoff or to any liens, claims or encumbrances (except in favor of the Enron Parties) and which are less than sixty-one (61) days past due

-“Eligible Natural Gas” shall mean (i) natural gas owned free and clear of any liens, claims or encumbrances (except in favor of the Enron Parties)) by New Power in which the Enron Parties hold perfected first priority security interests ("Owned Gas") and (ii) natural gas owned free and clear of any liens, claims or encumbrances (except in favor of the Enron Parties) by New Power, which natural gas has been delivered to customers (and not through utilities) of New Power but which natural gas has not yet been billed by New Power to such customers ("Delivered Gas").
-The value of the Eligible Natural Gas consisting of Owned Gas shall be calculated by taking the sum of natural gas volumes in pipeline storage at the time of calculation times the prompt month futures contract as quoted by NYMEX.
-The value of Delivered Gas shall be calculated using the prompt month futures contract as quoted by NYMEX.
+“Eligible Natural Gas” shall mean natural gas owned free and clear of any liens, claims or encumbrances (except in favor of the Enron Parties and except for statutory or similar liens, claims or encumbrances) by NewPower in which the Enron Parties hold perfected first priority security interests and which NewPower has not been delivered to customers of NewPower NewPower The value of the Eligible Natural Gas shall be calculated by taking the sum of natural gas volumes in pipeline storage (including storage domes) at the time of calculation times the prompt month futures contract as quoted by NYMEX.

 “Replacement Collateral” has the meaning set forth in Section 2 (a) hereof.

-“Replacement Collateral Period” shall mean the period from the date of this Second Amendment through the earlier of (i) January 4, 2002, and (ii) the date any Default occurs by New Power under the Master Netting Agreement after giving effect to this Second Amendment.
+“Replacement Collateral Period” shall mean the period from October ___, 2001, through the earlier of (i) January 4, 2002, and (ii) the date any Default occurs by NewPower under the Master Netting Agreement after giving effect to this Second Amendment.

 "Returned Cash Collateral" has the meaning set forth in Section 2 (b) hereof.